-Overall, our stay here at the Mövenpick Resort, Petra was absolutely splendid.
-Every day when we returned from Petra, it was a delight to jump in the swimming pool.
+Overall, our stay here at the Mövenpick Resort was absolutely splendid.
+Every day when we returned from the sites, it was a delight to jump in the swimming pool.

 I do hope this has been of use if you’re wondering where to stay in Petra, Jordan.
 If you’re looking for further guides in Jordan, then please check out my other blog posts here.
 Make sure to also check my guide to Wadi Rum and my complete guide to exploring Petra here.